marcinduma/LTRCLD-2557/docs/use-case3.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image52.png" width = 800>

-As configuration will be done for new Tenant, new Schema, Template, VRF and all other logical objects have to be created.
+As configuration will be done for new Tenant thus new Schema, Template, VRF and all other logical objects have to be created.

 ## Schema, Template configuration